 Sepulveda Transit Corridor

-A high-capacity rail line connecting the San Fernando Valley and the Westside — transforming how Los Angeles moves
+A high-capacity rail line connecting the San Fernando Valley and the Westside — transforming how Los Angeles moves.

 View of Sepulveda Transit Corridor Project area including valley.